sudo-vaibhav/mastra-template-evaluator/README.md

 - **🔮 Ecosystem Foundation**: Enables complex multi-agent applications in production

 ## 🙏 Acknowledgments

+Thanks to the [Mastra team](https://mastra.ai) for creating the [PDF Questions template](https://mastra.ai/templates/pdf-questions) which was used as a target to test this evaluation tool.

+I've uploaded a demo video to YouTube at https://www.youtube.com/watch?v=WQ0rvX8ajeg just to test things out - if the Mastra team would like it taken down, please reach out!

 Thanks to [TranscriptAPI](https://transcriptapi.com/) for providing video transcription services with permission for this hackathon project.